Table of Contents

 Once you’re sure you are sure you fulfill all criteria, it’s time to visit the course page on their website and apply!
 If you get accepted, you can start applying for scholarships and plan your accommodation in Melbourne.

 That depends on the program you choose to apply to.
 In general, however, international applications for the fall semester have to be submitted before 31st November for graduate students and 31st October for undergrads.
 For the spring semester, the deadline is usually mid-June.
-Just to be sure, we suggest you search for the program on the university website and check out the deadlines yourself.
+To be sure, we suggest you search for the program on the university website and check out the deadlines.

 We understand that going through the hassle of admissions can be confusing. iSchoolConnect is the simple one-stop solution for all your higher education requirements!

 To know more about other universities, you can also check out our blogs, such as the ones on New York University, Boston University, MIT, and Harvard.
-We keep filling in details about different universities on our blog site, and if there is something that’s still unanswered you can reach out to us on our website or call us on +91-9145332283.
+We keep filling in details about different universities on our blog site, and if there is something that’s still unanswered, you can reach out to us on our website or call us at +91-9145332283.
 Happy applying!